jamedge/moonlight/README.md

 ## Structure

 This is a multi module project, which consists out of several projects:
-1. `moonlight-core` - Core module which provides REST API for storage and retrieval of lineage metadata
+1. `moonlight-core` - Contains data access layer, case classes for DTOs and core data services
-2. `moonlight-data-model` - Contains data access layer, case classes for DTOs and core data services
+2. `moonlight-core-api` - Provides REST API for storage and retrieval of lineage metadata
-3. TODO: `moonlight-client` - Scala Library for easy usage of the API
+3. TODO: `moonlight-core-client` - Scala Library for easy usage of the API

 For more information of each of the modules check their `README.md` file.